 The Portman team made another potentially pivotal finding through a pilot study that found that when KD patients were treated with a combination of IVIG and the drug etanercept (commonly known as Enbrel), they had no recurrent fever and no new coronary artery inflammation.
 Now the lab is leading an FDA-sponsored clinical trial, which is taking place at six hospitals in the U.S. and Canada, to validate these results.
 Etanercept has been approved by the FDA as a treatment for rheumatoid arthritis and other inflammatory conditions, and the group’s clinical trial could lay the foundation for using the drug in KD patients too.

 Investigating Kawasaki Disease’s Causes

 While KD’s causes are not understood, Portman developed an intriguing hypothesis that eating soy products could influence a child’s risk for KD.
 This could help explain why the disease is unusually common in Asian populations, particularly in Japanese children.

 Soybeans and soy products are the richest sources of isoflavones, a plant hormone that resembles human estrogen.
-For many children, the earliest significant dietary exposure to isoflavones comes through breast milks or soy-based infant formulas.
+For many children, the earliest significant dietary exposure to isoflavones comes through breast milk or soy-based infant formulas.
 Portman hypothesizes that one of these isoflavones, called genistein, may limit how FcGamma receptors function.
 This could impair children’s immune systems and make them more susceptible to KD.

 Portman outlined this theory in a recent paper in Pediatric Research.
 The paper explains how Portman and his colleagues analyzed data on soy consumption in thousands of Caucasian, Native Hawaiian and Japanese subjects.
 He compared this data with KD’s incidence in Hawaiian populations.
 The data suggest that soy consumption is associated with a higher risk of Kawasaki disease among children under age 18.